 3. Type the following command in Windows PowerShell.
 And press enter key.

 Instead of Windows PS, you can use the Command prompt.
 And, SFC scan takes time, so, don’t close scanning.

 Reinstall Driver Software.

 First, you have to find out the BSOD error code.
-And, if the error is related to a driver software.
-Then, you need to first uninstall that driver.
+And if the error is related to the driver software.
+Then, you need to first uninstall that Driver.
 And, after that, reinstall the Driver.

 Event viewer will get open.
 Click on Windows Logs > System.